JGCRI/gcam-doc/land.md

 An example file is included to implement this policy is included in GCAM; see [global_uct.xml](https://github.com/JGCRI/gcam-core/blob/master/input/policy/global_uct.xml).

+Since GCAM `v7.1`, the method for implementing land carbon policy has been updated to allow setting a minimum threshold for carbon density.
+This ensures that only land with carbon density higher than the threshold is credited.
+The default assumption is to set the threshold for soil carbon density in a region-basin to the carbon density value of the cropland in the same region-basin.
+In particular, the option of `Min_Soil_C_at_Cropland = TRUE` to the function of `add_carbon_info` in gcamdata.
+See additional details in [CMP #393](cmp/393-AgLU_Parameters_Update.pdf).

 ### Bioenergy Constraints

 We can impose constraints (lower or upper bounds) on bioenergy within GCAM.
 Under such a policy, GCAM will calculate the tax or subsidy required to ensure that the constraint is met.
 Note that by default a bioenergy constraint in GCAM (starting with v4.4) is imposed based on the amount of subsidy available for net negative emissions.